 Create your “toss” rule to define what can be recycled (or shredded, if confidential).
 Some suggestions for what should go in the toss pile include:

-- Records from projects that ended 5 or more years ago.
-This includes meeting notes, participant/client lists etc. (Note: Before applying this rule check the guidelines of your home institution and the project funder as one or both may have storage requirements.)
+Records from projects that ended 5 or more years ago.
+This includes meeting notes, participant/client lists, etc. Before applying this rule, it is a good idea to check the guidelines of your home institution and the project's funder (if applicable) as one or both may have storage requirements.

-- Outdated reference materials.
-Reference materials older than five years should be evaluated to see if they are still relevant or should be tossed.
+Outdated reference materials.
+Reference materials older than five years should be evaluated to see if they are still relevant or can be tossed.

 Step 2: Scan the Paper & Set Up Naming Standards for Files